 Elopements are one of my favourite things to photograph.
-This is because the day is completely about the couple and their relationship.
-Without the need to worry about other people, I love elopements because I can give my undivided attention to you!
+This is because the focus of the elopement is completely about the couple, their relationship and what matters to them.
+Without the need to worry about other people, I love elopements because I can give my undivided attention to you and what you want.

 Recommended for you: I’ve mapped out the best spots to elope in Sydney

 What is elopement photography?